 - If a dog is approaching you, do not run away.
-This triggers a dog’s prey drive.
+It may sound counterintuitive, but running away triggers a dog’s prey drive.
 Dogs are more likely to bite someone who is running away from them than someone standing still.
 The best posture to assume is to stand erect with your arms folded.
 Turn slightly sideways to the dog and do not look directly at the dog.
 Even if the dog is jumping and barking at you, remain still.
 Most dogs will lose interest in an object that is not moving.

 Incidentally, this is how Grace got bit.
 She was running towards the house, and the dog came up from behind and grabbed her leg.

 - If a dog knocks you down, roll into a ball and remain as motionless as possible.
 Cover your head with your arms.
 Do not scream or roll around; dogs may bite in playfulness.

 - If a dog is eating or playing with something, do not approach him to play with him or to take the object away from him.

 “Dog bites are statistically increasing.
 Peoples’ reluctance to train their dogs or give them structure also contributes to the increase in bites,” says Cabral.
 “If you own a dog, enroll him in obedience classes; socialize him at an early age with people and other dogs.”